thboutet/STAGE-M1/README.md

 I will use these tools on 5 microsporidia : _Encephalitozoon cuniculi_, _Nosema ceranae_, _Enterocytozoon bieneusi_ , _Anncaliia algerae_ and _Nematocida parisii_.

 >[!WARNING]
 >Funannotate did not work for _Anncaliia algerae_ which means I could not generate all the charts for it.
-You can still find in its result directory the pie charts for Glimmer, Prodigal and Augustus
+You can still find in its result directory the pie charts for Glimmer, Prodigal and Augustus.

 # STEP 1 : CREATE A CONDA ENVIRONMENT :